Working safely in hot conditions

 Types of heat illness include:

-• heat exhaustion - fainting, headache, low blood pressure, nausea, clammy, pale or flushed skin, normal to high body temperature (up to 39C);
+• heat exhaustion - fainting, headache, low blood pressure, nausea, clammy, pale or flushed skin, normal to high body temperature of up to 39°C

-Are some people more prone to heat illness?
+Are some people more prone to heat illness than others?

-Some people are less tolerant of heat than others and working in hot conditions may aggravate pre-existing illnesses and conditions.
+Some people are less tolerant of heat than others and working in hot conditions may aggravate their pre-existing illnesses and conditions.
+People who are at greater risk of heat illness and should heed medical advice are those who:

 Managing the risk of heat illness